International Undergraduate Applicants

 - EIKEN - Students may submit official EIKEN results with a minimum Grade Pre-1.

-- Successful completion of North Central College's full-time English Language Institute (ELI)
+- Successful completion of the Advanced Level of North Central College's full-time English Language Institute (ELI)

 Conditional Admission option: